 - Email triggers invoke your workflow on inbound emails.

-# Examining incoming event data
+# Examining event data

 # Copying references to event data

 When you're examining event data, you'll commonly want to copy the name of the variable that points to the data you need to reference in another step.